 Workshops are held throughout the year in Sacramento, last for two days, starting at 8:30 a.m. and finishing by 5:30 p.m. each day.
 Types of workshops include:

 - Item Writing: The purpose of this workshop is to develop items for the CPLEE.
-Participants will receive training in item writing principles and will work in conjunction with a testing specialist to develop clinical vignette-based questions as well as standard multiple choice questions for the examination.
+Participants will receive training in item writing principles and will work in conjunction with a testing specialist to develop laws and ethics multiple choice questions for the examination.

 - Item Review: The purposes of this workshop are to: 1) review newly-developed items (i.e., standard multiple choice items) for clarity, relevance, and technical accuracy; and 2) evaluate previously used items based on item statistics, candidate comments, etc. Participants will work as a group to ensure that potential items are acceptable for inclusion on future examination forms.